Water Industry (Financial Assistance) Act 2012

 Overview

 This bill allows the UK government to provide financial assistance to water companies in England and Wales.
-This assistance can be used to lower water and sewerage charges for customers and to fund major infrastructure projects.
+This assistance can be used to lower customer water and sewerage charges and to fund major upgrades to water and sewage infrastructure.

 Description